Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: RecSAE

 \subsection{Overview}

 Formally, the interpretation task is defined as follows.
-Given 1) a recommendation model, $M_{rec}$; 2) ID-based interaction logs $L = \{(ID_{u}, ID_{i}), ...\}$~(content-based interaction log are also applicable within the framework); 3) item descriptions $D = \{d_{i}, ...\}$, such as titles or/and categories, the goal is to interpret what information is encoded in the model.
-Specifically, we aim to uncover relationships between model internal representations and readable texts.
+Given 1) a recommendation model, $M_{rec}$; 2) ID-based interaction logs $L = \{(ID_{u}, ID_{i}), ...\}$~(content-based interaction log are also applicable within the framework); 3) item descriptions $D = \{d_{i}, ...\}$, such as item titles or/and categories, the objective is to use unsupervised learning method to extract mono-semantic latents from the model's internal representations and interpret them into human-understandable concepts.
+This process aims to reveal the correspondence between the model’s internal representations and interpretable semantic concepts.

 Based on this general setting, we propose RecSAE, a probing framework that uses a sparse autoencoder structure to interpret the internal states of recommendation models.
-By encoding model activations into a large, sparse latent space, RecSAE uncovers textual concepts that shape recommendation outcomes, providing insights into previously opaque models.
-As illustrated in Figure~\ref{fig:framework}, RecSAE features a probing architecture and an automated interpretation pipeline, generating textual descriptions for each concept and validating these interpretations with confidence scores.
+As illustrated in the Introduction, sparse autoencoder techniques are well-suited to recommendation scenarios.
+User–item interactions are inherently sparse, as most items remain unseen by a given user.
+However, user interests are typically expressed at the feature or concept level rather than the item level.
+This motivates concept-level modeling to better interpret user preferences.
+Sparse autoencoder techniques are well-suited to these scenarios.
+By encoding model representations into a large, sparse latent space, RecSAE uncovers textual concepts that shape recommendation outcomes, providing insights into previously opaque models.
+As illustrated in Figure~\ref{fig:framework}, RecSAE features a probing architecture and an automated interpretation pipeline, generating descriptions for each latent and validating these interpretations with confidence scores.
 The following subsection~\ref{subsec:model_architecture} and \ref{subsec:auto_interpretation} provide detailed descriptions.